MatthijsKamstra/haxejs/haxejs/externs.md

 	    }
 	}

-This class will be compiled to a JavaScript object like this:
+The compiled class will be a JavaScript object like this:

 	foo.bar.FooBar = function() {
 	    //some code